joeriexelmans/statebuddy/README.md

 StateBuddy was written in TypeScript, using React as the frontend framework.

 Most of the application state sits at the top of the component hierarchy (`AppState`).
 It is an object that is JSON (de-)serializable and therefore easily persisted in between page reloads.
 I tried to divide `AppState` into several hierarchical levels of objects such that detecting changes to parts of the `AppState` can be done efficiently to decide whether dependant components should re-render or not (memoization).
 I refuse to use "state management" libraries such as zustand or redux, because they reverse the purely functional paradigm of React by letting components decide which parts of **global state** they access, rather than letting their parents decide which parts they *can* see.

+My biggest frustration with React is having to manually specify which values/components to memoize.
+It feels like something the language itself should be able to figure out.
 If I were to re-write StateBuddy from scratch, I would probably give [Elm](https://elm-lang.org) a try.

 The [statechart language](./src/statecharts/), which could be used independently from the frontend, consists of:
   - type definitions for